 The School's activities are kept under regular review by Governors and Senior Management, and attention is given to any risks which may arise.
-Risks are discussed and steps taken to minimise occurrence and potential impact on the continued success of the School.
+Risks are mapped and discussed, with steps taken to minimise their occurrence and potential impact on the continued success of the School.
+The risk map is formally reviewed annually.